garilka/moviebase-backend/README.md

    export $(grep -v '^#' .env | xargs) && docker run -d --name postgresMoviebaseContainer -p $DB_PORT:5432 -e POSTGRES_PASSWORD=$DB_PASSWORD postgres
 ```

-if you run this command outside the moviebase-backend repo the script won't be able to load the .env
+ℹ️ If you run this command outside the moviebase-backend repository the script won't be able to load the .env

 5. Create Prisma client